 The Colby Liberal Arts Symposium (CLAS) is a celebration of student scholarship.
-On April 28, 2016, the Colby community came together to recognize and celebrate students’ many forms of scholarly engagement.
-Over 750 different students (from virtually every department/program) presented or performed their work.
+On April 27, 2017, the Colby community will come together to recognize and celebrate students’ many forms of scholarly engagement.
+Last year, over 750 different students (from virtually every department/program) presented or performed their work.

-The events began with Arts@CLAS, a celebration of the arts held on Wednesday evening (April 27) in the Colby Museum of Arts.
-The Museum resonated with music, poetry, language readings, visual arts, and dance from 177 presenters/performers.
-On Thursday, classes were canceled so that faculty, staff, and students could attend the 257 talks and 126 posters presented on that day.
-Thursday also featured interdisciplinary Wild Card sessions on topics ranging from tattoos. to church forests in Ethiopia, to concussions.
-Six finalists competed in the Phi Beta Kappa speech contest, and four students presented their research as part of CLAS Highlights.
-Several other courses offered Open CLAS sessions during their regular class times in the final two weeks of the term.
+The events will begin with Arts@CLAS, a celebration of the arts held on Wednesday evening (April 26) in the Colby Museum of Arts.
+The Museum will resonate with music, poetry, language readings, visual arts, and dance from many student presenters/ performers.
+On Thursday, classes will be canceled so that faculty, staff, and students can attend the talks and posters on that day.
+CLAS will also feature a set of Wild Card sessions–with interdisciplinary topics and creative formats.
+Additionally, the Phi Beta Kappa speech contest will include six finalists delivering their speeches at Noon; and CLAS Highlights will be an end-of-day celebration featuring four speakers nominated by their divisions.

 - Overall totals: 97 sessions, 398 presentations (574 presenters), 217 posters (449 presenters); 745 separate students presented or performed as part of CLAS.